kklein/kklein.github.io/_posts/2022-01-01-fig_appetizers.markdown

 ## Method

 Cut some parts of the puff pastry.
 I figure both rectangles and squares should work.
 While all sizes 'go', I think that in principle one wants to use as little dough per fixed filling size as possible.
+In the same vein, I would try to make the pastry as thin as possible.

 ![Folding prep](/imgs/fig_appetizers/folding.jpg){:class="img-responsive"}